Restless Chipotle

 Meal prep the easy way—you can freeze leftovers (or extra batches) for up to three months.
 Be warned - the sauce may separate a bit but it will still taste great.

-Let leftovers thaw in the refrigerator before heating, or microwave straight from frozen.
+Let leftovers thaw in the refrigerator overnight before heating or microwaving.

 You can also reheat refrigerated or frozen leftovers in a large, ovenproof dish.
 Bake covered in foil at 375 degrees F until warmed through again.